 Predicate type Valid values Name of the app.
-For example, app=search app The correct name to specify for an app is the name of the app directory located in \$SPLUNK_HOME/etc/apps.
-You can also find the correct name for an app in Splunk Web: Click Apps > Manage Apps.
-See app names listed under Folder name.
+For example, app=search арр The correct name to specify for an app is the name of the app directory located in \$SPLUNK_HOME/etc/apps.
+You can also find the correct name for an app in Splunk Web: Click Apps > Manage Apps .
+See app names listed under Folder name .
 App names are case insensitive.
 Name of the role.
 For example, role=admin. role The role predicate supports a wildcard () in the rule definition.
 For example, a rule that contains role=support will match the role names support_team1, support_team2 and so on.
 A rule that contains role= will match all role name values.
 For information on how role inheritance impacts role predicate matches, see Searches run by single user can match multiple roles in the Workload Management manual in the Splunk Enterprise documentation.
 Name of any valid user.
 For example, user=bob.
 The reserved internal user "nobody" is invalid.
-The reserved internal user "splunk-system-user" is valid. user The user predicate supports a wildcard () in the rule definition.
-For example, a rule that contains user= will match all user name values.
+The reserved internal user "splunk-system-user" is valid. user The $user$ predicate supports a wildcard () in the rule definition.
+For example, a rule that contains $user=$ will match all user name values.
 Name of the index.
 For example, index=internal.
 Value can refer to internal or public index. index The index predicate supports a wildcard () in the rule definition.
 For example, a rule that contains index=support, will match the index names support_prod, support_test, and so on.
-A rule that contains index= will match any index name that starts with an underscore, such as internal, audit, and introspection. contains index=, it will match the exact string index= or index=. index= will not match all internal indexes, such as index=internal, index=audit, and so on. search_type Supports adhoc, scheduled, datamodel_acceleration, report_acceleration, and summary_index search types. search_mode Supports realtime and historical search modes. search_time_range search_time_range predicate values match against the time range of a search.
+A rule that contains index= will match any index name that starts with an underscore, such as internal, audit, and introspection.
+Note: index= is a special case, where is not treated as a wildcard, but as a literal string match.
+For example, if a rule contains index=, it will match the exact string index= or index=. index= will not match all internal indexes, such as index=internal, index=audit, and so on. search_type Supports adhoc, scheduled, datamodel_acceleration, report_acceleration, and summary_index search types. search_mode Supports realtime and historical search modes. search_time_range search_time_range predicate values match against the time range of a search.
 For example, if you specify search_time_range>4h, any search whose time range exceeds 4 hours is subject to the specified action.
 Supports alltime and numerical values with time units m, minute, minutes, h, hour, hours, w, weeks, d, day, or days.
 Supports comparison operators =, >, and <. search_time_range predicate values match against time ranges selected using the Time Range Picker in the UI and time ranges defined by earliest and latest time modifiers for historical